 It was a ruse to gain access to the art.
 As soon as the two men were inside the museum, they tied up the guards and proceeded to steal 13 pieces of art valued at more than $500 million.
 The paintings included works by Vermeer, Rembrandt, Degas, and Manet.
 It is the largest theft of private property (in terms of sheer value) in history.

 In the nearly three decades since the heist, a slow drip of clues and evidence has come in about missing artwork, but nothing has led police or the FBI to make an arrest.
 What is believed, though, is that robbery was the work of a criminal organization.

-The Gardner continues to offer a $5 million reward for information leading to the recovery of the art.
+The Gardner continues to offer a reward (now $10 million) for information leading to the recovery of the art.
 In the museum itself, the spaces where the paintings once hung remain blank — a stark and sad reminder of what was lost.

 The Night They Robbed the Gardner | Yankee Classic

 The 2018 WBUR/Boston Globe podcast Last Seen covers every aspect of the Gardner heist, including the latest leads, over the course of ten episodes.